-Stolfi’s adds claims that “Blockchain technology is irrelevant” to his critiques of valuation:
+Stolfi adds that “Blockchain technology is irrelevant” to his critiques of valuation:

 “In order to make Bitcoin seem like a good investment, its holders often mention ‘blockchain technology (BT),’ arguing or implying that it is a revolutionary invention that will have many applications, and these will make bitcoin more valuable.
 However, nothing of that is true.”

-But Stolfi argues that maintaining a ledger on many of the chains involves, “no legal or contractual obligation for anyone to hold a copy of the Bitcoin blockchain.”
+But Stolfi argues that maintaining a ledger on many of blockchains involves, “no legal or contractual obligation for anyone to hold a copy of the Bitcoin blockchain.”

 Bitcoin and other coin advocates say that interested parties are “incentivized” to run ledger nodes because they hold and transact the coins.
 They advise one another to run the increasingly data-bulky nodes as a way to secure the network and gives node user-hosts a way to directly verify transactions:

 But Stolfi questions the incentives there, arguing that a node for Bitcoin is an, “extremely bulky dataset, that is now growing by about 140 megabytes per day; and would grow even faster in the future, if Bitcoin ever gains significant adoption as a currency of commerce.”